denten-books/plain-text/4-format.md

 1966 essay "Against Interpretation," Sontag posits transparency as the "highest, most liberating value in art and in criticism today."
-"Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
-Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag, 10].
+"Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag_against_1966, 9].
+Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
 To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
 Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

 Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
 It aims to find "the maximum